mathieuprog/polymorphic_embed/README.md

 end
 ```

-You have noticed in the code above that you need to define an intermediary module, in this example `ChannelData`.
-This
-module is the Ecto Type (through `use`-ing `PolymorphicEmbed`).

-The `:types` option for `PolymorphicEmbed` contains a keyword list mapping an atom representing the type (in this
+The `:types` option for the `PolymorphicEmbed` custom type contains a keyword list mapping an atom representing the type
-example `:email` and `:sms`) with the corresponding embedded schema module.
+(in this example `:email` and `:sms`) with the corresponding embedded schema module.

 There are two strategies to detect the right embedded schema to use: